-The [CCECG] in chapter 5 Configure the printer in section IPsec describes how to properly configure the TOE to allow a single Administrative Computer and one or more Network Client Computers.
+The [CCECG] section IPsec describes how to properly configure the TOE to allow a single Administrative Computer and one or more Network Client Computers.

 PJL

 The PJL interface is used by unauthenticated users via Network Client Computers to submit print jobs and receive job status (e.g., view the print queue).
 The unauthenticated users use PJL over an IPsec connection.
 It is also used in a non-administrative capacity by the Administrative Computer.
 The Administrative Computer uses PJL over IPsec to send print jobs to the TOE as well as to receive job status.
 In general, PJL supports password-protected administrative commands, but in the evaluated configuration, these commands are disabled.
 For the purposes of this Security Target, we define the PJL interface as PJL data sent to port 9100.